Family Law Solicitors

 Our family lawyers are based in West London and Buckinghamshire but work with clients all over the UK and abroad, with expertise in acting for high-net-worth individuals involving assets ranging from £2m to £10m, as well as complex international issues such as taking children abroad following divorce or separation and enforcing financial agreements abroad or in the UK.

-Why IBB Solicitors are the safe choice for family law
+Why IBB Law are the safe choice for family law

 We are ranked Tier 1 by the Legal 500 for Bedfordshire, Buckinghamshire, Hertfordshire and Middlesex, as well as being Band 2 ranked by Chambers & Partners for Watford, Uxbridge and the surrounding area.
 This recognises our status as one of the leading teams of family lawyers in the South East.